idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 !listing tutorial03_verification/step04_mms/2d_mms_temporal.i link=false

-The only differences are the function definitions and the use of timestep size instead of the element size computation.
+The only differences are the function definitions and the use of time step size instead of the element size computation.

 Again, the `mms` package can be used to perform the study.